 - A4.
 A misstatement may not be an isolated occurrence.
 Evidence that other misstatements may exist include, for example, where the auditor identifies that a misstatement arose from a breakdown in internal control or from inappropriate assumptions or valuation methods that have been widely applied by the entity. - A5.
-If the aggregate of misstatements accumulated during the audit approaches materiality determined in accordance with ISA (UK and Ireland) 320, there may be a greater than acceptably low level of risk that possible undetected misstatements, when taken with the aggregate of misstatements accumulated during the audit, could exceed materiality.
-Undetected misstatements could exist because of the presence of sampling risk and non-sampling risk.8 - A6.
-The auditor may request management to examine a class of transactions, account balance or disclosure in order for management to understand the cause of a misstatement identified by the auditor, perform procedures to determine the amount of the actual misstatement in the class of transactions, account balance or disclosure, and to make appropriate adjustments to the financial statements.
-Such a request may be made, for example, based on the auditor's projection of misstatements identified in an audit sample to the entire population from which it was drawn.
+If the aggregate of misstatements accumulated during the audit approaches materiality determined in accordance with ISA (UK) 320 (Revised June 2016), there may be a greater than acceptably low level of risk that possible undetected misstatements, when taken with the aggregate of misstatements accumulated during the audit, could exceed materiality.
+Undetected misstatements could exist because of the presence of sampling risk and non-sampling risk.10